This part describes the requirements that outpatient mental health services must meet to receive medical assistance reimbursement.

 When a recipient receives mental health services from more than one mental health provider, each provider must coordinate mental health services they provide to the client with other mental health service providers to ensure services are provided in the most efficient manner to achieve maximum benefit for the client.

 The mental health provider must coordinate mental health care with the client's physical health provider.

 Mental health services in part 9505.0372 covered as direct face-to-face services may be provided via two-way interactive video if it is medically appropriate to the client's condition and needs.
 The interactive video equipment and connection must comply with Medicare standards that are in effect at the time of service.
-The commissioner may specify parameters within which mental health services can be provided via telemedicine.
+The commissioner may specify parameters within which mental health services can be provided via telehealth.

 35 SR 1967